Master of Arts in Teaching Biology - Interdisciplinary Science

 - Earth as a System GLOBE (ENVS 6950) (3 credits)

 - EDFI 6770 - Contemporary Theory and Research in Classroom Learning

 - Practicum assessment of effective practice (2-3 credit hours) which consists of 9-13 hours of an education practicum designed to meet NCATE key assessments.

 - complete 35 semester hours of acceptable graduate course work with a cumulative grade point average of 3.0 or better

 - Not accumulate more than 7 semester hours of credit below a "B"

 - Complete the MAT within 6 years from date of first enrollment

 - Write a library research paper which shall require study beyond usual course requirements and demonstrate the student's ability to interpret and apply research findings in a specific area of study (BIOL 6020 may be done in conjunction with COSMOS Action Research)

 - Final assessment: presentation of BIOL 6020 research to appropriate audience, e.g., COSMOS Inquiry series or at professional development meeting.

-The Teacher Educator Dispositions Form must be completed by school administrator who has direct knowledge of applicants teaching.
+The Teacher Educator Dispositions Form (PDF) must be completed by school administrator who has direct knowledge of applicants teaching.
 3 letters of recommendation are also required.
 Send materials to:

 217 Life Sciences Building